DisciplesofLove/Discord-Bot-20250210T141237Z-001/README.md

 ### Integration Patterns

 - Use the provided `AIService` to integrate AI functionality into custom commands
-- Leverage the `BlockchainService` for interacting with smart contracts
+- Leverage the `BlockchainService` for interacting with smart contracts on Ethereum and IOTA
-- Utilize the `P2PManager` for decentralized data storage and retrieval
+- Utilize the `P2PManager` for decentralized data storage and retrieval using IPFS and OrbitDB

 ### Testing & Quality